iiiGraham/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
- Assessing individual's credit default risk with pandas, scikit-learn, and various data sampling techniques.
+ Assessing individual's credit default risk with pandas, scikit-learn, imbalanced learn, and various data sampling techniques.
 The goal of the project is to  develop a model for predicting individual risk of default on outstanding loans.

  Models were analyzed on accuracy scores, precision, recall, and F1 scores.